Technical StandardsDoctor of Pharmacy Program

-Technical Standards.
-In addition to the academic requirements for admission, applicants must also meet the technical standards that the college deems essential for training and practice in the profession of pharmacy.
-Upon admission, students in the Pharm.D. program will affirm that they have reviewed the technical standards and further acknowledge that they are capable of meeting the program’s technical standards with or without accommodations.
-Students who have concerns about their ability to meet these standards should contact the associate dean of the college.
-When requested, the college will provide reasonable accommodation to otherwise qualified students with disabilities.
-Disabled students must work with and be approved by URI’s Disability Services for Students.
+In addition to the academic requirements for admission, applicants must also meet the technical standards that the College deems essential for training and practice in the profession of pharmacy.
+Students who have concerns about their ability to meet these standards should contact the Associate Dean of the College.
+When requested, the College will provide reasonable accommodation to otherwise qualified students.
+Students should work with the Office of Disability, Access, and Inclusion for support.

 Observation: A candidate with or without accommodations must be able to observe demonstrations and experiments in the basic sciences.
 A candidate must be able to observe a patient accurately at a distance and close at hand.
 The candidate must be able to visually observe and interpret presented information.
 This will necessitate the functional use of vision, hearing, and somatic senses.